nickblumenthal/terminal49/README.md

 - [ ] Way more specs
-- [ ] Handle errors on ajax requests
+- [x] Handle errors on login/signup ajax requests
 - [ ] Improved styling
 - [ ] Refactor out several components from Header.jsx
+- [ ] Refactor error handling logic in login/signup forms
 - [ ] Improved efficiency when returning logged in user so there isn't a second call for search history
 - [ ] Display save/remove button only when logged in
 - [ ] Many others...